xiaoyangzai/Tensorflow/README.md

-This repository consists of some simple example neural network applications such as xor and fitting sin function etc
+This repository consists of some simple neural network applications examples.